How to Contribute

 The editor supports saving and loading on the server, unless explicitly disabled by host.
 This is done intuitively via the “Load from server” and “Save” buttons.

-The last step is to load your saved pipeline in BON and a Box and run it.
-The error log at the bottom of the page will show errors with the pipeline.
+The last step is to load your saved pipeline in BON and a Box and run it in the “run pipelines” tab.

 When is your pipeline complete?